-Following on from the success of the inaugural South East Wales Hike and Fly Race in 2017, with the kind permission of SEWHGPGC, we are organising round two to be held on the weekend of 14 – 15 July 2018.
-There will be a host of prizes and an end of event BBQ the entry fee will be £50 and extra BBQ tickets will be available for £10 for supporters and friends.
-The event will be based out of the Abergavenny area and the nominal race distance will be approximately 100km.
+The third iteration of Wales’ Premier Adventure Race, The Dragon Hike and Fly, is to be held on the weekend of 24 – 26 May 2019.
+There will be prizes and an end of event BBQ.
+The entry fee will be £55 and extra BBQ tickets will be available for £10 for supporters and friends.
+The event will be based out of the Crickhowell area and the nominal race distance will be approximately 100km.
 Pilots should be BHPA Pilot rated, and have BHPA membership or suitable alternative insurance cover.
-There will be Live Tracking and event coverage hosted by Air Tribune.
-Any questions about the event can be forwarded to email@example.com
+Any questions about the event can be forwarded to firstname.lastname@example.org

 Here’s the write up from the 2017 Race: